danny-avila/LibreChat/docs/features/stt_tts.md

 where, the url it's the url of the piper instance, the apiKey points to the .env (you need to use the .env necessarly), put a random string if (in the case of LocalAI) you don't have an api, and the model is the model that you want to use for the synthesis.

-!!! abstract "learn more about the variables"
+!!! abstract "learn more"
-    if you want to undestand more about these variables check the [ElevenLabs](#elevenlabs) section
+    if you want to understand more about these variables check the [ElevenLabs](#elevenlabs) section

 in the `.env` file add a random string for the `TTS_API_KEY` variable